JB0925/Yodlr_FrontEnd/README.md

 Clone both this repo and the [Yodlr-Take-Home](https://github.com/JB0925/yodlr-take-home) repo into a local directory.

 Then, start both servers by running `npm start` in both.

+## Tests

+Tests for the front end of this application can be run by cloning this repo and running `npm test`.